 Other students identified with additional needs may receive a range of support including small groups, literacy and numeracy interventions, mentoring and social communication sessions.
 There are also lunchtime extra-curricular activities available on a daily basis.

 How are parents involved in the school?
 How can I be involved?
 How will you build on your equal partnerships with parent carers?

 The Learning Support Department has regular communication with parents/carers.
 This may be through regular phone calls, emails, home/school communication books.
-Parents/carers are always welcome to meet the SENCo to discuss their child’s individual needs or any concerns, by making an appointment through main reception.
+Parents/carers are always welcome to meet the SENDCo to discuss their child’s individual needs or any concerns, by making an appointment through main reception.

 Who can I contact for further information ?

-Email: Jane Hicks (SENDCo)
+Email: Rebecca Taylor (SENDCo)

 See further information on Somerset Choices here.

 SEND documents and Policies